 The Lower School art curriculum allows students to explore a variety of media, techniques, cultures, and styles.
 Students create work in both 2D and 3D.
 Lower School artists in each grade level participate in interdisciplinary units of study that include an art component.

 The Upper School art curriculum begins with exploratory classes in grades 7 and 9.
 Seventh graders take six-week Art sequences, and ninth graders take quarter-long sequences.
 Students in grades 8-12 may opt to enroll in a semester-long elective course in Mixed Media, while students in grades 9-12 have elective options in Drawing, Painting, Ceramics, Sculpture, Photography, and Mixed Media.
-Students in grade 12 may elect to enroll in Advanced Placement Studio Art Drawing or 3D Design.
-With the exception of AP Studio Art, all art courses offer the option of advancing three levels.
+Students in grade 12 may elect to enroll in Advanced Placement Studio Art Drawing or Design 3-D. With the exception of AP Studio Art, all art courses offer the option of advancing three levels.
 The levels move from foundations and exploration of techniques and media to more advanced work.
 At all levels, students critically analyze their work and the artwork of others through reflection, shared observation, and constructive oral discussion.
 Mixed-level classes encourage valuable peer exchange of knowledge and perspective.

 ‘Iolani students participate in many state, regional and national arts competitions and often achieve distinction.

-Last spring, 22 Upper School students had works of art on display at the Hawai‘i State Art Museum for the 51st Annual Hawaii Regional Scholastic Art Awards Exhibition, which considers thousands of statewide entries.
+Twenty-two Upper School students had works of art on display at the Hawai‘i State Art Museum for the 51st Annual Hawaii Regional Scholastic Art Awards Exhibition, which considers thousands of statewide entries.
 Please view those pieces in the slideshow below.